jbequ5/Enigma-Machine-Miner/SAGE-Deep-Dive.md

 Every surviving fragment is immediately credited to its contributor with immutable provenance.
 This transparent tracking ensures miners see their exact impact and receive fair rewards through ContributionScore.

 **Outputs**:
 Clean, gated fragments fed to the Strategy Subsystem and (selectively) weak impact signals to the Economic Subsystem.
+Data is pushed to secure feed vaults for central processing.

 ### Strategy Subsystem
 The central intelligence hub that mines, ranks, and enriches fragments into highly valuable shared intelligence.

 **How it works**:
-- Uses NetworkX graph mining (Leiden community detection, motif discovery) to uncover patterns and cross-domain connections.
+- Lightweight local execution occurs during runs for qualified users (immediate feedback).
+- Full global Strategy (NetworkX graph mining, Leiden community detection, motif discovery, ranking, enrichment on the aggregated dataset) runs centrally in sage-intelligence.
 - Ranks fragments using a multi-signal system that includes the 60/40 EFS split, utilization, replay rate, and graph centrality.
 - ByteRover-style reinforcement and Cosmic Compression keep the dataset focused on high-signal content.
-- Rich metadata (task type, domain, provenance, utilization statistics) is added for immediate usability.
+- Rich metadata is added for immediate usability.
+- Updated meta-weights are pushed down to local Strategy gates.

 **Outputs**:
 Ranked, richly tagged intelligence that powers Synapse’s chat interface, proactive co-pilot, Economic upgrades, and data for Training and Defense subsystems.